CSCI 250 Intro to Computer Graphics Syllabus

 Evaluation procedures:

-A student’s grade for this course will be based on a combination of exams, programming projects, and homework/class participation.
+A student’s grade for this course will be based on a combination of exams, programming and homework projects, and class participation.
 The breakdown is as follows:

 Exam #1